 Consult the UCSB general catalog AP chart for UCSB course equivalents.

 If you submit a TAG application and meet all of the conditions of the TAG, then you are guaranteed to be admitted to UCSB.
 If you submit the TAG application but do not meet all of the conditions of the TAG, then your admission to UCSB is not guaranteed.

-For selective majors in the Biology, Economics, and Mathematics departments, required major preparation courses must be completed by the end of spring 2021, with a specific major preparation GPA by the end of fall 2020, to meet the conditions of TAG.
+For selective majors in the Biological Sciences, Economics, Mathematics, and Physics departments, required major preparation courses must be completed by the end of the spring term prior to transfer, with a specific major preparation GPA by the end of the fall term you apply, to meet the conditions of TAG.
 Students may TAG to other majors without completing all of the courses on Assist, although it is strongly recommended to complete as much major preparation as possible to be prepared to transfer.

 Yes, as long as you have at least 30 semester/45 quarter units from a CCC, and your last term before transfer is at a CCC.
 Courses taken at non-CCC institutions are not guaranteed to be UC transferable, please refer to the Guide to Course Transferability PDF for more details.

-Enter courses that you might take in winter or spring 2021 on your TAG application, and then update your planned courses on your UC application in November and/or in the Transfer Academic Update in January.
+Enter courses that you might take in winter or spring on your TAG application, and then update your planned courses on your UC application in November and/or in the UC application via the Transfer Academic Update in January.
 It is okay if your TAG and UC application spring courses do not match.
 As long as you meet eligibility and major preparation requirements, it is okay to take different courses in the winter or spring than you originally entered on your TAG application.

 UCSB TAG Overview